 The International Department is housed in three locations situated in different parts of The Hague.
 VNS is the International Department’s largest location, situated in the Benoordenhout neighbourhood.
 It has two forms of entry (two classes per year group) and fourteen classes in total.

 The HSV is an internationally diverse school, with families from all over the world.
-Our International Department has children from over 50 different countries, celebrating different creeds, cultures, languages and life styles.

 We offer small learning environments with a maximum of twenty children per class and teach using a globally focused curriculum.
 There is a curriculum framework and teachers use this to plan lessons for the children in their class according to their needs.
 The mathematics curriculum is taken from the National Numeracy strategy from the U.K and the literacy curriculum takes the National Literacy strategy as its foundation.
 The International Primary School Curriculum (IPC) is used to teach science, history and geography, ICT, design technology, music and physical education, as well as community education in an integrated way.
 If children join the school with limited English, individualised support is received from our EAL team.